maelstrom-software/maelstrom/doc/book/head/src/cargo-maelstrom/spec/fields.md

 so that the shared-library layer can be cached and used by other tests.)

-If the pseudo-field is never set one way or the other, then `cargo-maelstrom` will choose a value based on the `layers` field of the job spec.
-In this case, `include_shared_libraries` will be true if and only if `layers` is empty.
+If the pseudo-field is never set one way or the other, then `cargo-maelstrom` will choose a value based on the `image` field of the job spec.
+In this case, `include_shared_libraries` will be true if and only if `image` is not specified.

 You usually want this pseudo-field to be true, unless you're using a container image for your tests.
 In that case, you probably want to use the shared